National Selection Process

 How does the Competition Work?

-From May 9 to November 12, 2025, young people between the ages of 15 and 19 can apply with a thematic paper.
+From May 9 to November 11, 2026, young people between the ages of 15 and 19 can apply with a thematic paper.
 The applications will be evaluated by an independent jury of over 60 members, including members of the European Parliament.
 The best 22 delegations and 24 individual delegates will be invited to the regional selection meetings.

 At the sessions, there is a jury that observes the committee work and participation during the General Assembly.
 The five best delegations and individual delegates are selected for the National Selection Conference.
 There is also the possibility of being selected for sessions abroad.
 The dates for the Regional Selection Conferences will be announced during the summer.

 As at the Regional Sessions, there is a jury that selects the two best delegations and the four best individual delegates at the end.
 The winners then go on to one of the International Sessions, where they represent Germany.
-The National Selection Conference in NAP 2026 will take place from May 28 to June 2, 2026, in Nuremberg.

 How do the Sessions Work?